A tech meetup at a dimly lit New York City bar – so far, nothing out of the ordinary.

 Since 2015, software engineer Brian Hall has been helping his neighbors install the hardware required to become a mesh node, and while he's read a handful of white papers detailing blockchain's promise for mesh, he's yet to see any hardware running on blockchain software.

-In a blog post earlier this month, Hall detailed a number of reasons why he believes the meshcoin concept, and seven other projects that are trying to blend blockchain and mesh, are misguided.
+earlier this month, Hall detailed a number of reasons why he believes the meshcoin concept, and seven other projects that are trying to blend blockchain and mesh, are misguided.

 He argues all these projects fail to adequately understand two things — first, mesh nodes have to be in geographically close proximity to one another, unlike blockchain nodes, and second, growing these networks requires huge amounts of social capital to gain adopters.